TBrach/Dada_Pipel/readme.md

 # What to update or recent updates:

+- 2018-10-25: added the randomize argument in again, that allows the samples to be randomized for error_matrix estimation (in learnErrorsAdj)
+- 2018-10-25: added filteredQualityStats = TRUE option that simply allows to also make quality plots of the filtered Reads.
 - the "pool" option of the dada() command has been added: pool = TRUE in Dada_Wrapper
 	- <https://benjjneb.github.io/dada2/pool.html>
 	- NB: pooling for e.g. 70 samples makes the code really slow
 	- it might however tackle dada2 assumed issue of alpha diversity by ignoring singletons.
+- learnErrors uses now nbases instead of nreads, depending on the trimming you get indeed shorter reads in some cases than in others, but I think it is fine to not directly update to nbases in learnErrorsAdj
+- you should also plot the quality of the filtered reads
+- add the randomize option to learnErrorsAdj

+# OF NOte

+ - I removed the equal length requirment in the QualityCheck.R.
+So you should use the quality stats to record whether the reads from all samples had the same length!

 # Requirements